-SYSPARM(string)
+SYSPARM(char-string | empty-string)

-'string' is the value of the system variable symbol &SYSPARM.
+specifies the character string to be used as the default value of the &SYSPARM system variable symbol. char-string is the value of the system variable symbol &SYSPARM.
 The assembler uses &SYSPARM as a read-only SETC variable.
 If no value is specified for the SYSPARM option, &SYSPARM will be a null (empty) character string.